Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-04-11-OpenJDK_Contribution.md

 make run-test-tier1

-In case you get stuck anywhere in the above steps,  you can find a solution on [same page](https://hg.openjdk.java.net/jdk/jdk11/raw-file/tip/doc/building.html).
+In case you get stuck anywhere in the above steps, you can find a solution on the [same page](https://hg.openjdk.java.net/jdk/jdk11/raw-file/tip/doc/building.html).
 And it is ok to get stuck when you set up this first time, as it needs some libraries etc.

 **2 Problems I faced are:**

-    1. Failure in configure command, it failed due to some external libraries missing.
+    1. Failure in the configure command, it failed due to some external libraries missing.

     2. Failure while running tests.

-**For problem 1**, got a message on console saying install set of libraries and it worked after installing those.
+**For problem 1**, I got a message on the console saying install a set of libraries.
+It worked after installing those.

 Initially, I tried below, it failed due to case mismatch, it should have been libx11-dev not libX11-dev: